-This paper is a substantial revision of Giné et al. (2010).
+\This paper is a substantial revision of Giné et al. (2010).
 The first version of paper was circulated in 2009 under the title "Intertemporal Substitution or Reference-Dependent Preferences?
 Evidence from Daily Labor Supply of South Indian Boat Owners".

-We thank Kevin Lang, Daniele Paserman, Dilip Mookherjee, Manuel Arellano, Pedro Mira, Jiayi Wen, Iván Fernández-Val, Jordi Jaumandreu, and Marc Rysman for suggestions and discussions.
+&lt;sup>†We thank Kevin Lang, Daniele Paserman, Dilip Mookherjee, Manuel Arellano, Pedro Mira, Jiayi Wen, Iván Fernández-Val, Jordi Jaumandreu, Marc Rysman, Jordi Vidal-Robert, and Manel Fabregat-Garcia, for suggestions and discussions.
 Thanks to participants at the 2009 IZA Summer School in Labor Economics and the Empirical Microeconomics Lunch at Boston University.
-We are grateful to Felipe Fernández, Rexon Fernando, and Daniel Martínez for their assistance in obtaining international price data.
-Jiayi Wen and Lisa Oberlander provided excellent research assistance.
+We are grateful to Felipe Fernández, Rexon Fernando, Daniel Martínez, Sigbjorn Tveteras, and Martin Smith for their assistance in obtaining international price data.
+Jiayi Wen, Sandra García Uribe, and Lisa Oberlander provided excellent research assistance.
 Monica Martinez-Bravo gratefully acknowledges financial support from Ramón y Cajal Program [RYC-2013-14307].
 Marian Vidal-Fernández is grateful to the Fundación Ramón Areces for financial support.
 The views expressed in this paper are those of the authors and should not be attributed to the World Bank, its executive directors, or the countries they represent.